 - Hemicellulose (somewhere between sugar and cellulose chemically speaking),

 - Cellulose, the principal constituent of cell walls of plants.
 Most abundant in more fibrous feeds, generally low in digestibility.
 Cattle, goats, sheep (as ruminants) and horses (with a large colon-caecum) digest cellulose fairly easily.
 Pigs and chicken (as mono gastric animals) do not digest cellulose very easily.

 - Lignin which essentially is not digestible to animals.
 Found in over mature hays, straws and hulls.
 High lignin content in feed may reduce the digestibility of cellulose and other nutrients.

 - Fats and oils.
-Found in seeds, grains, avocadoes etc. Fats contain 2.25 times as much energy per kg compared to carbohydrates, but are usually expensive to produce.
+Found in seeds, grains, avocados etc. Fats contain 2.25 times as much energy per kg compared to carbohydrates, but are usually expensive to produce.

 Minerals are chemical elements which form important component of animal feed ingredients.
 They are essential in ensuring normal and proper functions of the body as well as in maintenance of good health.
 When an element classified as essential lacks in the diet, animals will in shorter or longer time show deficiency symptoms, which are eradicated or prevented by inclusion of this particular element in the diet.
 Some elements are required in relatively large amounts compared to others.
 For this reasons the minerals have been classified as 'macro-minerals' (required in larger amounts: grams per kg feed) and 'micro-minerals' or 'trace-minerals' (required in minute amounts; milligrams or micrograms per kg of feed).